vale981/anubis/docs/docs/developer/local-dev.md

 ## Building packages

-For more information, see [Building native packages is complicated](https://xeiaso.net/blog/2025/anubis-packaging/) and [#156: Debian, RPM, and binary tarball packages](https://github.com/TecharoHQ/anubis/issues/156).
+For more information, see [Building native packages is complicated](https://xeiaso.net/blog/2025/anubis-packaging/) and [#156: Debian, RPM, and binary tarball packages](https://github.com/vale981/anubis/issues/156).

 Install `yeet`:

 :::note

-`yeet` will soon be moved to a dedicated TecharoHQ repository.
+`yeet` will soon be moved to a dedicated vale981 repository.
 This is currently done in a hacky way in order to get this ready for user feedback.

 :::